 Carrie Vecchione, oboe/English horn, teaches at the MacPhail Center for Music, subs with the Minnesota Orchestra and appears as Principal Oboe of the Duluth-Superior Symphony Orchestra.
 She previously subbed for the Indianapolis Symphony, and was a member of the Indianapolis Chamber Orchestra, Fort Wayne Philharmonic, Muncie Symphony, the Baton Rouge Symphony, New Orleans Ballet, Acadiana Symphony, Natchez Opera, Ohio Light Opera, Vineyard Opera, Grand Teton Orchestral Seminar, and the NOA National Orchestra of New York.
 She has soloed in the Carnegie Weill Recital Hall, and performed at many national conferences.
 Solo premieres include Timothy Goplerud’s Concerto for English horn, and Transformations for Oboe and String Orchestra by Dinos Constantinides.
 In 2012-13 she taught at the University of Wisconsin, Eau Claire, as a sabbatical leave replacement for Christa Garvey.
 She previously taught at St. Olaf College and at Ball State University, where she performed with the resident faculty ensemble, the Musical Arts Quintet, and created and hosted the John de Lancie Master Classes and the Reed Maker’s Workshops.
 She served on the faculty of the Sewanee Summer Music Center, the International Peace Gardens Music Camp, and has been an adjudicator and clinician locally and nationally.
 She received Doctoral and Bachelor degrees from Louisiana State University, and her Master’s degree from the Manhattan School of Music.
 Her teachers have included Joseph Robinson, Earnest Harrison and Mark Ostoich.

-Rolf Erdahl, double bass, teaches bass at Gustavus Adolphus College and is Principal Bass of the Mankato Symphony.
-He subs for the Minnesota Orchestra, St. Paul Chamber Orchestra, and Minnesota Opera.
-Previously Principal Bass of the Winnipeg Symphony and Manitoba Chamber Orchestra, he has subbed with the Indianapolis Symphony Orchestra, and performed with the Duluth-Superior Symphony Orchestra, Breckenridge Music Festival, Fort Wayne Philharmonic, Indianapolis Chamber Orchestra, Honolulu Symphony, Bergen Philharmonic, New World Symphony, Miami Beach Basstet, and White Noise Chamber Players.
+Rolf Erdahl, double bass, teaches bass at Gustavus Adolphus College and freelances in the Twin Cities are, including substitute work for the Minnesota Orchestra, St. Paul Chamber Orchestra, and Minnesota Opera.
+Previously Principal Bass of the Winnipeg Symphony and Manitoba Chamber Orchestra, and Assistant Principal Bass of the Honolulu Symphony Orchestra, he has subbed with the Indianapolis Symphony Orchestra, and performed with the Duluth-Superior Symphony Orchestra, Breckenridge Music Festival, Fort Wayne Philharmonic, Indianapolis Chamber Orchestra, Bergen Philharmonic, New World Symphony, Miami Beach Basstet, and White Noise Chamber Players.
 He has taught bass at the Luther College, Lutheran Summer Music Festival, the University of Manitoba, Ball State University, Wichita State University, the Sewanee Music Festival, and the North Carolina Governor’s School.
 He graduated from St. Olaf College, the University of Minnesota, and the Peabody Conservatory.
-Fulbright and Scandinavian-American Foundation Scholar studies in Norway culminated in his doctoral dissertation on the music of Grieg.
+Fulbright and Scandinavian-American Foundation Scholar studies in Norway culminated in his doctoral dissertation on the music of Edvard Grieg.
 Eugene Levinson has been his major teacher.
 He has also studied with Chris Brown, Fred Bretschger, Peter Lloyd, Bruce Bransby, Paul Ellison, Hal Robinson, and James Clute.